OligoCodes/Crypton/README.md

 # Crypton
-Your No. 1 crypto proce checker with charts
+Your No. 1 crypto price checker with charts